samuelfirst/talis/README.md

 ```

 ## Todo:
-- [ ] private message response and @responses
+- [ ] private message response and @response integration
-- [ ] filter out messages from the bot itself
+- [ ] filter out messages from the bot itself to prevent any loops or unwanted behavior
 - [ ] ai/consumer_to_file.py  --> data/debug_*.txt (compress please)
-- [ ] The messages AI/spam.py sends to the bot is user input and not escaped properly.
-Create an interface to filter out piped messages
+- [ ] The messages AI/spam.py messages sent to the bot is user input and not escaped properly.
+Create an interface to filter out piped messages.
-- [ ] Parse out CommandConsumer into a service
+- [ ] Parse out CommandConsumer into a service instead of putting it in the main bot
-- [ ] Recent data structure change has revealed encapsalaton issues - see queueing/dequeing files
+- [ ] Recent data structure change for kafka has revealed encapsulation issues - see queueing/dequeing files.
+Implement a parser.